 I always say the same thing: MALE/MALE or MALE/FEMALE but to avoid FEMALE/FEMALE unless they are adopted at the same time and are either litter mates or nursery mates (born within a 2-3 month age range of one another).

 So to answer your question on one vs. two, we ALWAYS prefer them to go in pairs.
 We favor all sales where the customer is willing to purchase two at the same time.

-Many people do not know this, but cats can die from a broken heart, especially when they are raised in nurseries with lots of feline companionship.
+Many people do not know this, but cats can die from a broken heart, especially when they are raised in nurseries with lots of feline relationships.

-If you have any questions about purchasing multiple kittens from us, please contact us.
-We would be happy to help you!
+If you have any questions about purchasing multiple kittens from us, please E-mail Us We would be happy to help you!

 “Doll Face Persian Kittens – Often imitated, NEVER duplicated.”